zeromq/libzmq/builds/zos/README.md

         setenv CXXFLAGS "-Wc,xplink -Wl,xplink -+"

-*   run configure script with `--disable-eventfd` (`sys/eventfd.h` does not exist, but the test for its existance has a false positive on z/OS UNIX System Services, apparently due to the way the `c++` compiler wrapper passes errors back from the IBM XL C/C++ compiler), and with `--with-poller=poll` because `poll` is the most advanced
+*   run configure script with `--disable-eventfd` (`sys/eventfd.h` does not exist, but the test for its existence has a false positive on z/OS UNIX System Services, apparently due to the way the `c++` compiler wrapper passes errors back from the IBM XL C/C++ compiler), and with `--with-poller=poll` because `poll` is the most advanced